top of page

 -

-What currencies will Moonfrost have — and how would they be acquired/used?Moonfrost features five unique currencies:
+What currencies will Moonfrost have — and how would they be acquired/used?Moonfrost features several currencies of both the Web2 and Web3 variety:

 -

-Will Moonfrost have a token — and if so what are its sinks/ sources?Yes — Moonfrost will have a token called $FROST: a magic substance that periodically falls from a mysterious second moon in the sky during a weather phenomenon referred to as FROSTfall which caused the creation of the FROST-Hunter Association (i.e. us!) and is essential to the production of Blueprints. $FROST can be used to: Buy Craftcoin Buy FROSTprints from us and/or other players Enter FHA Events Empower your Homestead via staking Earn fiat Players with an active FROSTpass may earn $FROST in the following ways: Winning it in FHA Events Playing-and-earning it during FROSTfall: a unique, short-lived weather state and in-game event that can occur at any moment!
-Selling FROSTprints
+Will Moonfrost have a token — and if so what are its sinks/ sources?Moonfrost’s token is called $FROST: a magic substance that periodically falls from a mysterious second moon in the sky during a weather phenomenon referred to as FROSTfall which caused the creation of the FROST-Hunter Association (i.e. us!) and is essential to the manufacturing of Blueprints and FROSTprints.

 -